txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * node natday1.js creates file called natday.js which is used in Clock.qml as a variable with import statement
 * node weather creates file called temp.js which is used in LockscreenUi.qml as a variable with import statement
 * weather function from https://github.com/nahidulhasan/nodejs-weather-app - modified to write to file instead of console
-* Info on weather temperature and gmail count displayed from before screen locked, not sure how to update after screen locked.

 #### Python 3 functions
 * python3 counter.py calls gmail to get unread mail messages and creates a file gmail.js  used in LockscreenUi.qml as a variable with import statement